 Read about Federation's recent win of the Jim Joseph Grant!

 Because being a member of the Jewish community extends beyond the borders of San Diego, Federation has launched the My Israel Journey: San Diego Teen Travel Subsidy program.
 My Israel Journey promotes travel to Israel by offering teens incentive grants.
-Participation in a substantive peer-based Israel experience during a teen’s formative years can build a strong and lasting Jewish identity.
+Participation in a substantive peer-based Israel experience during a teen’s formative years can help to build a strong and lasting Jewish identity.

 J-Serve is the annual day of service for Jewish youth throughout the world